From MySpace to Glastonbury!

 The next three studio albums Favourite Worst Nightmare, Humbug, and Suck It And See didn’t have any tunes of the same caliber, yet it didn’t seem to matter.
 It was as if the fans allowed them to grow.
 The albums charted high, the singles didn’t.

-In 2013, when they release AM, we hear a much more mature version of the Arctic Monkeys, and the tunes are back: Why’d You Only Call Me When You’re High? and in many critics and fans’ opinion, their greatest release ever, Do I Wanna Know?
+In 2013, when they released AM, we heard a much more mature version of the Arctic Monkeys, and the tunes are back: Why’d You Only Call Me When You’re High? in many critics and fans’ opinion, their greatest release ever, Do I Wanna Know?

 Alex Turner’s lyrics and rock star persona had taken his monkeys to a place where they were credible and had the tunes, the fans, the festivals, and sold-out tours.
 In other words: They’d made it.